jlagarespo/parse/README.md

 It should be noted that this package lacks most of the features supplied by [parse](https://pypi.org/project/parse/), instead providing only basic parsing functionality.
 This may or may not change in the future.

+Also, the parsing method used is **slow**.
+It is not intended for parsing large quantities of data.